cisco/mindmeld/docs/source/configure_the_language_parser.rst

 The Workbench language parser is a versatile component which can be used to implement a variety of parsing strategies for your application.
 The :ref:`User Manual <userguide>` has more details on the different options available to fine-tune the behavior of the parser.
 It also covers how to define your own custom parsing logic and train a state-of-the-art statistical parser using annotated data.

-The language parser completes the query understanding process by identifying the heads, their dependents and linking them together with into a number of logical units (entity groups) that can be used by downstream components to take appropriate actions and generate the responses necessary to fulfill the user's request.
+The language parser completes the query understanding process by identifying the heads, their dependents and linking them together into a number of logical units (entity groups) that can be used by downstream components to take appropriate actions and generate the responses necessary to fulfill the user's request.
 However, it's worth mentioning that not every scenario may need the language parser.
-For instance, in our simple Kwik-E-Mart store information app, there are only two kinds of entities - ``date`` and ``store_name``, which are distinct and unrelated pieces of information.
+For instance, in our simple Kwik-E-Mart store information app, there are only two kinds of entities, ``date`` and ``store_name``, which are distinct and unrelated pieces of information.
 Thus, running the parser would just yield two singleton entity groups having heads, but no dependents.
-The parser becomes more crucial when you have a complex app that supports complicated natural language queries like the example we discussed above.
+The parser becomes more crucial when you have an application that supports more complex natural language queries like the example we discussed above.